The Garden Grazer

 Ingredients for Curried Rice Salad

-• Brown rice: Most often I use long grain brown jasmine or basmati rice.
-I purchase organic when possible.
-(But you can also use white rice if desired.)
+• Brown rice: I use long grain rice such as jasmine or basmati, and I purchase organic when possible.
+(But you can also use white rice if desired!)

 • Currants: I use Zante currants which I find in the bulk bins at our local food co-op.
 But if they're not available in your area, you can substitute raisins.

-• Fresh orange juice: You will need about one-third cup freshly squeezed orange juice for this recipe, which is roughly one orange.
+• Fresh orange juice: You will need about one-third cup freshly squeezed orange juice for this recipe, which is about one orange.
+You can also include the optional orange zest in the dressing for bolder orange flavor.

 • Curry powder: This is a mixture of warm spices that often includes things like ground turmeric, cumin, coriander, black pepper, ginger, etc. Curry powder can range in spiciness depending on how much cayenne pepper (or other chili peppers) are included.
 Most often I use the "Simply Organic" brand which is mild to moderate heat.

-• Pure maple syrup: This is a great natural sweetener.
+• Pure maple syrup: This is a great natural sweetener and helps balance the dressing.
+Feel free to use more or less to your taste.

 Customizing